maheshsabnis/NetFrwk_Projects/readme.md

 				- The 'virtual' and 'abstract' are keywords
 					- virtual and abstract methods MUST be overriden
 					- IMP: Virtual methods can be as it is used by derived classs, but abstract methods MUST be overriden by the derived class with implementation, else derive class MUST be made as abstract class
+					- Virtaul Methods can hve implementation but abstract method cannot have any implmentation
 		- The Sealed class
 			- The 'sealed' is a keyword
 			- Why?